wwagner4/vsoc/vsoc-ga-2018/doc/articles/results.md

 Penalties are given for scoring own goals.

 #### Expected Values

-To get an overview of the expected results the max values of the elements of the fitness function are calculated
+To get an overview of the expected results the max values of the elements of the fitness function are calculated.

 | Element        | +/- | max Actions  | max Value  |
 | -------------- | --- | -----------: | ---------: |